| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 Additional arguments. |

-value for the sum of the diagonal elements.
+A numeric value for the sum of the diagonal elements.

-: Default method
+tr(default): Default method

-: Method for matrix X
+tr(dgCMatrix): Method for matrix X of class Matrix:::dgCMatrix

-: Method for matrix X
+tr(dsCMatrix): Method for matrix X of class Matrix:::dsCMatrix